-In this article, we discuss the latest changes concerning the EEO-1, recap critical details about the report, and lastly, highlight how it differs from all of the other EEO reporting requirements out there.
+In this article, we discuss the latest employer requirements concerning the EEO-1, recap critical details about the report, and lastly, highlight how it differs from all of the other EEO reporting requirements out there.

-Please note that the EEOC published an updated instruction booklet and will make a Filer Support Message Center available to employers when reporting opens on Oct.
-31, 2023.
-You can also consult the EEO-1 Component 1 website for additional information and future updates.
-The final deadline for submitting the 2022 EEO-1 Component 1 data is Tuesday, Dec.
-5, 2023.
+Please note that the EEOC published an updated instruction booklet and will make a Filer Support Message Center (aka: a help desk) available to employers when reporting opens on April 30, 2024.
+You can also consult the EEOC’s EEO-1 web page for additional information and future updates.

 Who is required to file the EEO-1 report?